nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 #### install phase

 Geat !
 We got our program to compile in pkgsrc.
-Now we must generate the PLIST file so we can actually install the program, but we must `make stage-install` to be sure that it would install in the right place.
+Now we must generate the PLIST file so we can actually install the program, but we must `make stage-install` to make sure that it installs in the right place.

 	# find /pkgsrc/work/wm/2bwm/work/.destdir/